Manufacturers, distributors & expansion

 The pressure usually builds in demand signal, reporting trust, and expansion readiness.

-Manufacturers, distributors, and expansion-stage businesses often feel the same owner-level problem through a different operating chain: too much manual translation between commercial signal, inventory reality, management review, and the next decision.
+The same owner-level problem shows up through a different operating chain: too much manual translation between commercial signal, inventory reality, management review, and the next decision.

 Demand-sensing gets blurred before leadership notices the cost